-The aim of breakfast on game day is to provide some carbohydrate and fluid to top up stores, after what is often 12 hours without food, and to prevent hunger during the game.
-For mid morning games, breakfast should be eaten around two hours before the match commences to keep your child feeling satisfied and well fuelled.
-But if your child gets hungry again up to one hour before starting exercise, provide a small low-fat snack to top up.
+The aim of breakfast on game day is to provide some carbohydrate and fluid to top up stores, after what is often 12 hours without food, and to prevent hunger before and during the game.
+For mid-morning games, breakfast should be eaten around two hours before the match commences to keep your junior athlete feeling satisfied and well fuelled.
+However, if they become hungry again up to one hour before starting exercise, provide a small low-fat snack to top up.

-See the examples on the next page for nutritious pre-game meal ideas.
-For afternoon games, include a larger breakfast and a 'pregame' lunch around two hours before the game begins.
-Evening training sessions and games can be a particular challenge as they are often scheduled over dinner time.
-Depending on the timing, a larger afternoon snack could provide the pre-exercise meal, or if later in the evening, a small carbohydrate rich dinner may be suitable a couple of hours beforehand (and don't forget recovery food and fluids afterwards, even if it is a late finish).
+See below for pre-game meal ideas.
+For afternoon games, include a larger breakfast and a 'pre-game' lunch around two hours before the game begins.
+Evening training sessions and competitions can be a particular challenge as they are often scheduled over dinner time.
+Depending on the timing, a larger afternoon snack could provide the pre-exercise meal, or if later in the evening, a snack or small carbohydrate-rich dinner may be suitable a couple of hours beforehand (don't forget recovery afterwards too, even if it is a late finish).

-If you have to travel long distances or need to make an early start before a game, pack some breakfast-on-the-run foods including flavoured milk drinks; low fat, high fibre cereal bars; bread rolls with spread; flavoured yoghurt or creamed rice; fruit bars; fresh fruit or a plain fruit bun.
-Some players will prefer a low fat smoothie or pre-prepared liquid meal.
+If you have to travel long distances or need to make an early start before a game, pack some breakfast-on-the-run foods including flavoured milk drinks; low fat, high fibre cereal bars; bread rolls with spread; flavoured yoghurt or creamed rice; fruit bars; fresh fruit or fruit bun.
+Some players will prefer a smoothie or liquid meal supplement.
 The best foods to serve pre-game are those your children are used to eating and are quick and easy to prepare and eat - this will minimise fuss and ensure maximum stomach comfort.
-Low fibre foods, like low fat smoothies can be a good choice if your child gets an upset tummy due to "nerves" before a game.
+Low fibre foods, like smoothies can be a good choice if your child gets an upset tummy due to "nerves" before a game.

 Otherwise foods that are rich sources of carbohydrate, yet low in fat, are best eaten at the pre-game meal.

-Remember to encourage your children to drink fluids at this time.
-The best pre-game drink is water, but small amounts of milk or juice may be okay, particularly if your child's food intake is low on game day.
-Your junior AFL player should be well hydrated from the previous day's drinking, so the aim before the game is to simply top up fluid levels, according to thirst.
+Remember to encourage your child to drink fluids at this time.
+The best pre-game drink is water but small amounts of milk or juice may be okay, particularly if your child's food intake is low on game day.

+Your junior Netball player should be well hydrated from the previous day's drinking, so the aim before the game is to simply top up fluid levels, according to thirst.